25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Not a bad way to take in two of the island’s hottest beaches on a 5-hour tour!

-For more water activities in St. Martin – and to get away from other people – head to Anse Marcel.
+For more beaching and water fun – and to get away from other people – head to Anse Marcel.
 Tucked away on the island’s north coast, it’s a secluded cove with calm water great for swimming.

 It’s not entirely secret as a couple of luxury hotels dot the area.
-Still, it’s not as crowded as the main beaches on the island.
+Still, it’s not as crowded as the island’s headline beaches.

 12) Indulge in lobster at L’Astrolabe

-Friday nights is lobster night (with live music) at L’Astrolabe, a great French restaurant at Esmeralda Resort in Orient Bay.
-We enjoyed grilled lobster dinner for 39 Euros (about $39 USD).
+Friday night is lobster night (with live music!) at L’Astrolabe, the excellent French restaurant at Esmeralda Resort in Orient Bay.
+We enjoyed a grilled lobster dinner for 39 Euros (about $45 USD) – a steal for the quality.

 13) Eat at a lolo